zachmayer/backblaze_analysis/README.md

 The HGST HUH721212ALN604 actually has a **higher** naive failure rate at 0.43% than the HGST HMS5C4040BLE640 at 0.43%.

-So why do I reccomend buying HGST HMS5C4040BLE640?
+So why do I recommend buying HGST HUH721212ALN604?

 The answer is that we’ve observed the HGST HMS5C4040BLE640 for many more years than the HGST HUH721212ALN604.
 On the one had, these extra years